 Further the Board in its Meeting held on 21st May 2021 recommended a Final Dividendof Rs.
 1/- per equity share for the Financial Year ended on 31st March 2021 subject tothe approval of the shareholders at the ensuing Annual General Meeting of the Company.

 CONSOLIDATED FINANCIAL STATEMENTS

-As per Regulation 33 of the SEBI (Listing Obligations & Disclosure Requirements)Regulations 2015 ("Listing Regulations") applicable provisions of theCompanies Act 2013 ("Act") read with the rules issued thereunder and IndianAccounting Standard (AS)-110 on Consolidated Financial Statements read with IND AS- 28Investments in Associates and Joint Ventures the Audited Consolidated Financial Statementfor the FY ended 31st March 2021 is provided in this Annual Report.
+As per Regulation 33 of the SEBI (Listing Obligations & Disclosure Requirements)Regulations 2015 ("Listing Regulations") applicable provisions of theCompanies Act 2013 ("Act") read with the rules issued thereunder and IndianAccounting Standard (AS)-110 on Consolidated Financial Statements read with Ind AS- 28Investments in Associates and Joint Ventures the Audited Consolidated Financial Statementfor the FY ended 31st March 2021 is provided in this Annual Report.

-During the year the Board of Directors reviewed the affairs of the subsidiaries inaccordance with Section 129(3) of the Act.
-Consolidated financial statements together withthe auditor's report form part of this annual report.
+During the year the Board of Directors reviewed the affairs of the subsidiaries inaccordance with Section 129(3) of the Companies Act 2013.
+Consolidated financialstatements together with the auditor's report form part of this annual report.

 SUBSIDIARIES AND JOINT VENTURES